 Spray hedges at the start of spring thoroughly with Aquaticus Glow to help keep numbers down, and repeat every 2 months.

-Cut out infected branches and spray thoroughly with Aquaticus Glow.
-Repeat in 3 day intervals for 2 weeks and then repeat again if necessary.
+Cut out infected branches and spray thoroughly over all foliage with Maverik.
+Repeat spray once every 7-14 days and again if necessary.

 This method works best when you catch the problem early or for minor infestations.